moggieuk/Happy-Hare/doc/tip_forming_and_purging.md

 ```
 (although shown chaning two parameters at once it is ofter better to do one at a time so you understand the effect)
 - After each test, reinsert the filament and run the `MMU_LOAD EXTRUDER_ONLY=1` command again.

 It might take 40-50 attempts until you start to home in on the optimum values for your particular extruder.

+> [!IMPORTANT]
+> The parameters your just set will only be valid until klipper is restarted.
+To make this persistent, make sure you edit `mmu_marco_vars.cfg` and your chosen settings.

 <br>